codehangar/reqlpro/README.md

 - npm install
 - npm start

-You have to stop and start the process on code changes, until we get a live reload type solution setup.

 ## Code Structure

 The main.js file at root is similar to a server.js file for a node web server.
 It handles spawning the main window process.